 - To participate in audit conferences.
 Audit leads may nominate a deputy to attend but should the deputy not be an RCR member or Fellow, the delegate will have to be charged at the non-member's rate.

-- To encourage submissions to the Audit Poster Competition at the Annual Scientific Meeting.
+- To encourage submissions to the Quality Improvement Poster Competition at the annual Audit and QI Forum, and to the Audit Poster Competition at the annual conference.

 - To encourage submissions to and the use of AuditLive, the RCR’s online resource of audit templates.